Under Pressure... Pest Pressure, That Is

 When the bugs do show up, we can see it as a sign that our plants are something worthy of eating and remember that pests are a natural part of a healthy and thriving organic garden.
 But that doesn't mean they have to win.
 Bugs are never a sign that we need to throw in the trowel and give up organic gardening practices.

-Maybe now you have a more holistic view of not only your own garden but also the food that you're buying from the grocery store.
+Maybe now you have a more holistic view of your garden.
 Watch the wonder of what's happening in your own space.
 Maybe grow a couple extras of your favorite plants so that you have some leaves and fruits to share with a very hungry caterpillar or two.

 And the next time you see a bug, don't be bugged so much.
-Be comforted by the fact that nature is doing its thing and that you're growing beautiful, healthy, organic food in your garden and that you're just going to have to beat those pests to the plant so that you get to eat it before they do!
+Be comforted by the fact that nature is doing its thing and that you're growing beautiful, healthy, organic food in your garden.
+You're just going to have to beat those pests to the plant so that you get to eat it before they do!